dfSnid/Mock-Datagen-Kafka-K8s/README.md

-# Mock Data Generator for Kafka
+# Mock Data Producer app for Kafka

 A NodeJS producer app that streams data to Kakfa Topics.
 A basic Kafka setup is also included.